 Or if you have a monitor attached to the Dev Board, you can instead see the demo on that screen:

 8: Run a model using the PyCoral API

 The demo above is rather complicated, so we've created some simple examples that demonstrate how to perform an inference on the Edge TPU using the TensorFlow Lite API (assisted by the PyCoral API).

-Follow these steps to run our image classification example:
+Execute the following commands from the Dev Board shell to run our image classification example:

 Download the example code from GitHub:

-sudo apt-get install git mkdir coral && cd coral git clone https://github.com/google-coral/pycoral.git cd pycoral
+mkdir coral && cd coral git clone https://github.com/google-coral/pycoral.git cd pycoral

-Download the bird classifier model, labels file, and a bird photo:
+Download the model, labels, and bird photo: